 I am 99.99999% sure I will never, ever claim to eat perfectly all the time.
 Quite simply, I enjoy pizza way too much.
 And tacos.
+And mashed potatoes.
 And I don't mean the healthy, cauliflower versions...

 Today I caved.
 My mind and body were toast and the thought of a fresh salad or a lean, clean meal was not appealing... at. all.

 My excuse was: I don't have time or energy [to make a healthy choice].

 My mind had already been made up; I was going for popcorn shrimp.
 A big ol' family sized box of nasty little farm-raised-somewhere-far-far-away-where-they-are-raised-in-poo-water shrimp, coated with toxic breading and deep fried to perfection.

 Unfortunately - or fortunately, had I recognized the opportunity here - someone had cleaned out every last box of popcorn shrimp at Food Lion which left me no choice but to purchase for my family to ingest...
 FISH STICKS.

 Yeah, I fed my family and myself fish sticks.